How Do I Know If A Therapist Is Right For Me?

 For example, a social worker (LCSW) is someone who has had a two year graduate degree, and hundreds of hours of supervision before they can see patients independently.

 A psychologist (PhD) has completed a four year degree as well as written a thesis based on rigorous research.
 Even after completing comprehensive degrees, many professionals seek even more advanced training in a specific field of psychotherapy, such as cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), dialectical behavioral therapy (DBT), or psychodynamic psychotherapy.
 Some mental health providers specialize in certain populations, such as children, couples or families.

-Dozen of studies have shown that the relationship between client and therapist is the most critical factor in treatment success, more so even than the specific type of therapy employed, so it might be helpful to speak to a few professionals before you choose a therapist.
+Dozens of studies have shown that the relationship between client and therapist is the most critical factor in treatment success, more so even than the specific type of therapy employed, so it might be helpful to speak to a few professionals before you choose a therapist.

 Find Positive Attributes in Your Therapist

+Finding a therapist that is right for you.
 Some common positive attributes of any mental health professional include warmth, supportiveness, skillfulness, flexibility, and good judgment.
 Take some time to get a feel of the person before you make a decision, as it can be initially awkward for any of us to share details of our mental life with another individual.
 At The Midtown Practice, before making a referral we generally spend some time on the phone learning about you before deciding which therapist would fit best with you, so as to improve the goodness of fit and the resulting therapeutic alliance.

 You Are Not Alone